mukkalasivasankar/My-Django-project/README.md

 # shoppinglyx
-This is a Static DJango Shopping Website
+This is a Static DJango Fashion Designing Website